Monday, August 31, 2020

 Anyone who had doubts about Araiza’s character got some certainty when former girlfriend Ava Hawk McDean posted an account of her time with the singer.
 She broke her silence a couple of weeks after the band’s demise.
 According to his girlfriend of two years, Araiza was verbally abusive; transferred cocaine into her mouth, breaking her sobriety; and threatened her against speaking out after the two broke up.

-The story did not accuse the singer of assault specifically but was a tale of alleged abuse and poor character.
+Her account did not accuse the singer of assault specifically but was a tale of alleged abuse and poor character.
 Without hearing Araiza’s side of the story, followers of the band are left with questions and frustrations.

 The Buttertones appear to be "no more," as fans have quoted Araiza as saying.
 The band isn't the first musical act to face misconduct allegations, and its music could still live on.
 But the band might be among the first to be done in by #MeToo allegations.